ChemBioHTP/EnzyHTP-GPT/flask-server/README.md

 ## 5. Production Deployment (Flask Server)

+In the production environment, we use uWSGI to run the Flask Server.
+Thus, we build `uwsgi.ini` config file and `start.sh` script to run it.

 To build the `enzyhtp.web.flask` (i.e., backend) docker image, enter and run the following `docker build` command.

 ```bash